uol-eps-mech/ifs-tribology-raspberry-pi/construction/construction.md

 * 1 box of stand offs - <https://www.amazon.co.uk/GeeekPi-Standoffs-Assortment-Box%EF%BC%8CMale-Female-Screwdriver/dp/B07PHBTTGV>
 * 1 pack of 2 fans and heat sinks. - <https://www.amazon.co.uk/GeeekPi-Raspberry-30x30x7mm-Brushless-Retroflag/dp/B07FVQG926/>

+NOTE: The fans have M2.5 15mm screws.
+These are used to screw the base of the case to the Raspberry Pi assembly.
+The M2.5 12mm screws are then used to hold the fans in place.

 ## Wiring of rotary encoder